Skip to main content

 • Describe how sites relate to organizations.

-• Describe how a multisite realm is managed.
+• Describe the management of a multisite realm.

 Introduction

-Salesforce B2C Commerce includes the resources and processes you need to run your ecommerce storefronts.
-You don’t interact directly with the cloud; it’s the foundation that supports your site.
+Salesforce B2C Commerce includes the resources and processes required to run your ecommerce storefronts.
 This unit explains how it all works: realms, PIGs, SIGs, and the types of instances that run on them.

 A realm has a primary and a secondary instance group.